o1-labs/proof-systems/book/src/rfcs/foreign_field_mul.md

 \end{aligned}
 $$

-The negated modulus $f'$ becomes part of our constraint system and is not constrained.
+The negated modulus $f'$ becomes part of our constraint system and is not constrained because it is publicly auditable.

 Observe that $f' < 2^t$ since $f < 2^t$ and that $f' > f$ when $f < 2^{t - 1}$.